rfaroul/Kanye-Another-Round-Twitterbot/bot_ideas.md

 //////////////////////////////////

 TWEET CONTENT
-every time 'kanye' and 'interview' are mentioned in a tweet, direct message kanye with a tip that includes him granting interviews to black journalists and hosts.
+every time 'kanye' and 'interview' are mentioned in a tweet, tweet with a tip that includes him granting interviews to black journalists and hosts.

 ////////////////////////////
 HOW TO GENERATE CONTENT